 I identified the Datastores which were keeping the VMDKs and the Configuration files and it was similar to this.
 I’m really sorry I had to blur the image details.

-Then I checked the configuration file of the Virtual Machine as it gave me a clue saying “NOTFOUND” and I wanted to find out what was the not found item of the Virtual Machine?
-I opened the .vmx configuration file from the Notepad.
-Luckily, I was easily identify the missing items.
+Then I checked the configuration file of the Virtual Machine I opened the .vmx configuration file from the Notepad.
 See my below output.

 It was pointing to vmdks which contain “<virtual_machine_disk_name>-000002.vmdk (snapshot delta vmdks)” for each and every disks, there were no actual VMDKs as it was pointing in the .vmx file.